MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoicemailPolicy.md

 This cmdlet supports the common parameters: `-Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).`

 ## INPUTS
+String.
+Accepts a pipelined string value representing the Identity of a user account to which the voice policy is being granted.

 ## OUTPUTS
+By default, the Grant-CsOnlineVoicemailPolicy cmdlet returns no objects or values.
+However, if you include the PassThru parameter, the cmdlet will return instances of the Microsoft.Rtc.Management.ADConnect.Schema.OCSUserOrAppContact object.

 ## NOTES